VSCodium/vscodium/docs/howto-build.md

 ## <a id="build-ci"></a>Build for CI/Downstream

-Here is the base script to build VSCodium:
+Here is the base script to build Codex:

 ```bash
 # Export necessary environment variables